Luka-Mlk/youtube-converter/README.md

 The port field is not mandatory and if not added the app will default to port **3000**

-Now having done that navigate to the youtube-compiler folder in your terminal of choice and run
+Now having done that navigate to the youtube-converter folder in your terminal of choice and run

 - `npm install`